Binder

 from hsmodels.schemas.enums import AggregationType

 # Upload a single content file to the resource.
-This is a generic sample comma separated
+This is a generic text file.

 # Specify the file you want to add the aggregation to